 Rehabilitation (rehab) is needed after most ACL injuries, with or without surgery.
 It'll help you regain normal range of motion and flexibility in your knee.
 Rehab programs also strengthen the knee and the muscles around it, leading to better knee stability.

 Your doctor or physiotherapist will design a rehab program for you that considers your normal level of activity, your physical fitness, and the extent of your injury.

-A rehab program should include:
+A rehab program should include exercises for:

-Coordination and agility training (for competitive athletes).
+Coordination and agility training (for serious athletes).

 The function of muscles in the injured leg should be as strong as in the uninjured leg before you return to normal activities.

 Author: Healthwise Staff Medical Review: William H. Blahd Jr. MD, FACEP - Emergency Medicine Adam Husney MD - Family Medicine Kathleen Romito MD - Family Medicine Freddie H. Fu MD - Orthopedic Surgery

 Medical Review:William H. Blahd Jr. MD, FACEP - Emergency Medicine & Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Freddie H. Fu MD - Orthopedic Surgery

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.